National Capital Area Design Review Committee

 - establish the objectives the design is to meet, based on client requirements, site requirements, government policy and initiatives, PWGSC/PSPC and client sustainable development strategy commitments, community needs, energy conservation, etc.

-- provide statement on how these are to be achieved, i.e. the design philosophy. (note: development from approved design criteria).
+- provide statement on how these are to be achieved, that is the design philosophy. (note: development from approved design criteria)

 - identify the site nature and location and its implications in terms of zoning, traffic, future development, constraints, existing building styles, etc.